What Is a Degree in Agronomy?

 Bachelor of Science in Agronomy

-Bachelor's degree programs in agronomy are designed to provide you with a foundation in resource conservation, agribusiness, crop management, agricultural teaching and agronomic research.
-Some schools design their curricula to include courses in both agronomy and crop production.
-Depending on their policies, schools may also require students to choose a specific concentration, such as agricultural chemicals, integrated pest management or seed technology.
+Bachelor's degree programs in agronomy are designed to provide you with the tools to succeed in a career in the chemical, pesticide, fertilizer industries.
+Depending on their policies, schools may also require students to choose a specific concentration, such as agronomic science or crop production.

 Master of Science or Doctor of Philosophy (Ph.D.) in Agronomy

 If you already have an undergraduate degree in agronomy, and you're interested in graduate study, you'll find that master's degree and doctoral degree programs emphasize independent research in a specific area of interest.
-As a master's degree or Ph.D. candidate, you'll take advanced courses in soil science, crop production, agricultural meteorology and plant breeding; however, most of your curriculum is determined by your research and selected with the help of an academic advisor.
-Additionally, you might even be able to find agronomy programs at this level through distance learning.
+As a master's degree or Ph.D. candidate, you'll take advanced courses in crop physiology, plant breeding, and forage sciences, among other topics.

 A degree in agronomy can lead to a wide range of professions, and many jobs for agronomists are based in research, management, academia and consulting.
 Some specific job titles include crop research technician, soil testing technician and seed analyst.